All Episodes

 Now, after what you've just heard, let's go back to Obama Tuesday in Ames, Iowa, talking about Mitt Romney.

-Governor Romney promised that sometime between taking the oath office and going the inaugural ball, he'd sit right down, grab a pen and kick seven million young people off their parents' plan by repealing health reform.
+Governor Romney promised that sometime between taking the oath of office and going to the inaugural ball, he'd sit right down, grab a pen, and kick seven million young people off their parents' plan by repealing health reform.

-Day one, that's what he says he's gonna do.
+Day one, that's what he says he's going to do.

-Maybe we should call his plan Romney doesn't care.
+Maybe we should call his plan Romney doesn't care because I do care.

 Mitt Romney doesn't care.